devopsw18/docs/docs/Backend/ApisList/notLoggedInApi.md

 # Not Logged In Api

-These APIs are for all UIs
+Note: These APIs are for all UIs

 | **Mapping** | URL | **Purpose** | **Request** | **Response**| if used |
 | --- | --- | --- | --- | --- | --- |